viniVendrame/viniVendrame/README.md

 - 👋 Hi, I’m @viniVendrame
 - 👀 I’m interested in jobs opportunities
-- 🌱 I’m currently learning Front-end Development
+- 🌱 I’m currently learning Back-end Development
 - 💞️ I’m looking to collaborate on all kind of projects
 - 📫 How to reach me vini.vendrame13@gmail.com